Petrol Price to Fall to N600/litre Under Tinubu's Crude-for-Naira Initiative, Says Ex-IPMAN Chief

 "The selling rate of PMS right now is a combination of seven components.
 So going by this Naira-for-crude agreement signed by between NNPC and Dangote Plc, I am saying four amongst the seven components will be eliminated.
 And any cost element that has been eliminated, further cause a reduction to the unit price of any commodity.
 From my analysis, PMS will be selling below N600 when this naira-for crude oil (policy) commences."

-Political and African Affairs analyst, Lanre Toluhi disagreed with Obele about the possible reduction in petrol pump price unless by government subsidy.
+Political and African Affairs analyst Lanre Toluhi disagreed with Obele about a possible reduction in petrol pump prices unless it is accompanied by government subsidy.

 Toluhi said: